bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/01-module-bundlers.md

 ???

-Requirejs used the AMD format for defining modules, but around this time node was gaining in popularity, and it's module format (CommonJS) was not supported.
+Requirejs used the AMD format for defining modules, but around this time Node was gaining in popularity, and its module format (CommonJS) was not supported by other bundlers.

 Browserify uses CommonJS, which allows most node modules to be used inside the browser.

 Here is an example CommonJS module that uses `require` to include dependencies, and `module.exports` to export the module.
-Note that this format is **synchronus**, it implies that all depenencies can be synchronusly loaded.
+Note that this format is **synchronous**, it implies that all dependencies can be synchronously loaded.

 ---

-# Webpack
+# Webpack: The Basics

 - Smart code splitting
+--

 - Smaller output bundles
+--

-- Supports AMD
+- Supports AMD...
+--

-- Supports CommonJS
+- _and_ Supports CommonJS
+--

-- Pluginable
+- Plugin-able
+--

 - Portable

 ???

 In very large applications, bundling everything could easily create bundles that were tens or hundreds of megabytes of JavaScript.
-Browserify and Require eventually had ways to seperate chunks of the output into loadable "feature" bundles, but the configuration was hard to automate.
+Browserify and Require eventually had ways to separate chunks of the output into loadable "feature" bundles, but the configuration was hard to automate.

-Webpack can analyze the code and be **smarter** about outputing multiple bundles.
+Webpack can analyze the code and be **smarter** about outputting multiple bundles.
 Webpack also includes a syntax for splitting bundles very intelligently, allowing you to load critical bits of JavaScript only on the first pass, and ensure the additional scripts are loaded before you need to use them.

 Since webpack is capable of analyzing and transforming JavaScript, it is also able to produce output bundles that are smaller and more portable, not relying on details like file paths to operate at runtime.

 It also supports both AMD and CommonJS modules, allowing us to consume a wide variety of javascript modules.
-By renaming the `define` and `require` statments to its own syntax, its output bundles may be consumed by requirejs or browserify as well.
+By renaming the `define` and `require` statements to its own syntax, we can be sure that its output bundles may be consumed by requirejs or browserify as well.

 ---